Diptonil/devops-engineering/README.md

     - [ ] Coursera Courses
         - [ ] Google Cloud Fundamentals - Core Infrastructure
         - [ ] Essential Google Cloud Infrastructure - Foundation
+- [ ] System Design
+    - [ ] Low-Level Design
+    - [ ] High-Level design
+    - [ ] Design Examples

 ## Package Managers

 To download and install various dependencies and softwares efficiently, we would need package managers.
+No matter what environment one is in, it would be fundamental to have at least one.
 - `brew`: Mac & Linux.
 - `pacman`: Linux.
 - `apt`: Linux.